8 Best Renters Insurance Companies in Georgia of 2026

 Your roommate’s personal possessions are not covered under your standard policy.

-Roommates have to take out their own renters insurance if they want their belongings to be covered.
+Roommates must take out their own renters insurance if they want their belongings covered.

 Bed Bugs and Pests